 Caves in Phong Nha-Ke Bang

-One of the highlights of the national park is the Hang Son Doong cave system.
-Only discovered in the early 90s and confirmed to be the biggest cave in the world only 10 years ago.
-Comprising of a 5km long cavern it will take most of a day for those on tours to navigate, however, be warned that some caving experience is recommended and that tours can be rather expensive compared to other activities (around $75 USD per person).
+One of the highlights of the national park is Hang Son Doong.
+Discovered in the 90s and less visited than Mount Everest, this cave is the largest in the world by volume.
+Comprising of a 5km long cavern, it will take most of a day, or an overnight trip, to navigate, however, be warned that some caving experience is recommended and that tours can be expensive.

 Wildlife in Phong Nha-Ke Bang

-Address: Phong NHA, Bố Trạch District, Quang Binh Province 511860
+Address: Phong NHA, Bố Trạch District, Quang Binh Province, Vietnam